 I was curious some years back about why sometimes he's called Simon and sometimes he's called Peter.
 Why sometimes it refers to Simon in terms of his boat or his house or his fishing enterprise, and other times it refers to Peter.
 And so when you do a careful study of that, you find that there are some very, very specific things going on with regard to that.
 And I'll try to give you an understanding of that.

-I remember...well, I remember a number of conversations through the years that I've had with former Dodger manager Tommy Lasorda.
-Tommy was quite a unique individual.
-Had a tremendous influence on a lot of young baseball players and has an incredible stories.
-One of my favorites that Tommy loves to tell, and all of his stories are very long, all the detail is really interesting, was about a young skinny pitcher who came up in the minor leagues...thin, really thin, somewhat timid but with a tremendous live arm and a potential to be one of the greatest.
+I remember...
+Well, I remember a number of conversations through the years that I've had with former Dodger manager Tommy Lasorda.
+Tommy was quite a unique individual, had a tremendous influence on a lot of young baseball players and has incredible stories.
+One of my favorites that Tommy loves to tell, and all of his stories are very long, all the detail is really interesting, was about a young, skinny pitcher who came up in the minor leagues; thin, really thin, somewhat timid but with a tremendous live arm and a great potential to be one of the greatest.
 Tommy could see that he needed to be more competitive.
-He needed to get rid of some of his timidity and some of his fear so early in his career Tommy nicknamed Orel Hirschiser(?)--Bulldog which was absolutely the opposite of his personality.
+He needed to get rid of some of his timidity and some of his fear so early in his career Tommy nicknamed Orel Hershiser “Bulldog,” which was absolutely the opposite of his personality.
 And over the years that's what he became, one of the most tenacious competitors that ever took the mound in the major leagues, just that reinforcing.

 "Yes, I love You."